dadahcr2/reference/_pages/chests.md

 ***Coins:*** Coins start at 24000 for Level 1 and increase by 4000 for each level until they hit the cap of 200000 (Level 45+).

+**Research Points** Research Points start at 100 for Level 1 and increase by 100 for level until they hit the cap of 1400 (Level 14+).

 ***Parts:*** Parts awarded are random but do step up at specific levels.
 Parts awarded are similar to the following chests:

 Level | Chest